-If you have travel stories to tell, lots of markets are willing to pay for your stories about destinations, tips and your experiences on the road.
+If you have travel stories to tell, it’s time to stop dreaming!
+Lots of markets are willing to pay for your stories about destinations, tips and your experiences on the road.

 Don’t think travel writing is limited to travel-specific magazines or travel websites.
-Plenty of local and regional publications are actively looking for travel stories, sometimes for destinations right in your own backyard.
+Plenty of local and regional publications are actively looking for travel stories, even for destinations right in your own backyard.

-Some writers envision travel writing jobs as sharing tales of globetrotting and running with the bulls in Pamplona, exploring the ancient relics of Rome, or island hopping in the South Pacific.
+Some writers envision travel writing jobs as sharing tales of globetrotting and exploring the ancient artifacts of Greece, or wandering Machu Picchu.
 But that’s only a small part of travel writing.

-Publications are often even more eager to snap up stories about the lake an hour away that makes an easy weekend getaway or the nearby metropolitan city that has a new art exhibit and great restaurant scene.
+Publications are often even more eager to snap up stories about the mountain trails an hour away that make for easy weekend adventures or the nearby metropolitan city that has a new art exhibit and great restaurant scene.

 Matador Travel seeks original writing, photo and video contributions “that speak to the adventures, cultures, and identities of people around the world.”
 It encourages creators to join their Matador Creators Community to find the latest journalist opportunities.

 While the website does not list a specific payment, Who Pays Writers reports payments ranging from $0.03 to $0.20 per word.

 Outpost Magazine looks for submissions about travel, adventure and culture.
-It is looking for longform travel stories, travel guides, and stunning photography.
+It is looking for longform travel stories, travel guides, and stunning photography from writers anywhere in the world.
 The publication is Canadian and it has a “Canadian slant.”

 Online stories typically range from 800 to 1,500 words, 2,000 to 4,000 for print and features can be up to about 5,000 words; pay varies.

-This British travel magazine publishes destination features up to 2,200 words, along with shorter dispatches, special interest features and consumer articles.
-Pay is typically £220 (about $325) per 1,000 words, but rates vary.
+This British travel magazine publishes destination features up to 2,200 words, along with shorter dispatches, travel guides, round-up features and more.
+Pay is typically £220 (about $275) per 1,000 words, but rates vary.

 Write travel articles about destinations, activities and experiences for GoNOMAD, but take note that this website seeks pieces that meet its style and focus.